 The best places to find free practice tests for the DELF B1 exam are on the internet.
 Some websites offer full practice exams, while others offer practice questions and exercises.
 Here are a few of the best websites to get started:

-- Learn French Fun: This website offers a full practice exam, grammar and vocabulary exercises, and tips for taking the DELF B1.
+• Learn French Fun: This website and their YouTube channel offer a full practice exam, grammar and vocabulary exercises, and tips for taking the DELF B1.

 Now that you know where to find free DELF B1 practice exams online, it’s time to get started!
 Just remember to take your time, focus on your weaknesses, and most importantly – enjoy yourself!
 Learning a new language should be fun!